Wu Lien-teh

-Wu Lien-teh (伍連德 (Wǔ Liándé, Gó͘ Liân-tek, Ng^{5} Lin^{4} Dak^{1}); Goh Lean Tuck and Ng Leen Tuck in Minnan and Cantonese transliteration respectively; 10 March 1879 – 21 January 1960) was a Malayan physician renowned for his work in public health, particularly the Manchurian plague of 1910–11.
+Wu Lien-teh (伍連德 (Wǔ Liándé, Gó͘ Liân-tek, Ng^{5} Lin^{4} Dak^{1}); Goh Lean Tuck and Ng Leen Tuck in Hokkien and Cantonese transliteration respectively; 10 March 1879 – 21 January 1960) was a Malayan physician renowned for his work in public health, particularly the Manchurian plague of 1910–11.
 He is the inventor of the Wu mask, which is the forerunner of today's N95 respirator.

 Wu was the first medical student of Chinese descent to study at the University of Cambridge.
 He was also the first Malayan nominated for the Nobel Prize in Physiology or Medicine, in 1935.